Do Large Code Models Understand Programming Concepts? Counterfactual Analysis for Code Predicates: Counterfactual Analysis for Programming Concept Predicates

 For code completion, a model that understands: \textit{Variable names do not affect the semantics of a program} would generate a correct completion even for the renamed program, leading to a mutation effect of 0.
 A model that relies on variable names might generate erroneous completions, leading to a mutation effect of 1.
 To compute the $\mathsf{ME}$ across all programs, we define the Average Mutation Effect ($\mathsf{AME}$):

-An Average Mutation Effect with a small magnitude indicates a better understanding of the \predicate.
+$\mathsf{AME}$ with a small magnitude indicates a better understanding of the \predicate.
 On the other hand, a large magnitude indicates poor understanding since the model performs worse after the mutation.
 Note that this formulation is similar to the Average Treatment Effect used in counterfactual analysis~\cite{pearl2009causal}.
 The treatment Effect is defined for the output of the model, whereas we compute the Mutation Effect using the attribution function.